 The Blackfeet Indians who were here when the lodge was being erected quickly named the lodge "Omahkoyis" which translates to Big Tree Lodge.

 The trees were most likely anywhere from 500 to 800 years old when they were cut and brought to the lodge.
-There are sixty of them ranging from 36 to 42 inches in diameter and 40 foot long.
+There are sixty of them ranging from 36 to 42 inches in diameter and 40 feet long.
 The large timbers in the lobby are Douglas fir and the verandas are supported by cedars from Washington State.

-It didn’t take long to realize that the original lodge was not going to be big enough for all of the guests that wanted to visit Glacier Lodge.
-During the winter of 1913 to 1914 the annex building, employees quarters, powerhouse and laundry were built along with expanding the dining room.
+It didn't take long to realize that the original lodge was not going to be big enough for all of the guests that wanted to visit Glacier Lodge.
+During the winter of 1913 to 1914 the annex building, employee quarters, powerhouse and laundry were built along with expanding the dining room.
 A crew of 75 men spent over a year and a half constructing the two main buildings.